Applied/Industrial HVAC

 Oil-Free Centrifugal Compressors for Applied/Industrial or Engineered applications

-The course covers a basic understanding of the Turbocor compressor technology, and major component functions.
+This course for HVAC Mechanics & Service Engineers covers a basic understanding of the Turbocor compressor technology and major component functions.
 It provides knowledge of tools needed to access compressor operation data such as Service Monitoring Tool (SMT software) and provides an understanding of the compressor control system.
-The course also includes compressor commissioning procedures, troubleshooting, and maintenance guidelines and compressor service requirements.
+The course also includes compressor commissioning procedures, troubleshooting, and maintenance guidelines, and compressor service requirements.

 Patterson-Kelley Boilers